This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 The positive impact and unmet needs of VNS for DRE

 Epilepsy affects 50 million people worldwide, making it the 4th most common neurological disorder.
-When two anti-epileptic drugs fail, drug-resistant epilepsy (DRE) is diagnosed, affecting 30% of patients and leading to severe health and personal challenges, with increase risk of premature death and depression.Vagus nerve stimulation (VNS) is a clinically proven therapyfor DRE that reduces seizures, improves mood, and enhances quality of life.
+When two anti-epileptic drugs fail, drug-resistant epilepsy (DRE) is diagnosed, affecting 30% of patients and leading to severe health and personal challenges, with increased risk of premature death and depression.
+Vagus nerve stimulation (VNS) is a well-established therapy for DRE that has been shown to reduce seizures, improve mood, and enhance quality of life.
 However, traditional metal-based VNS devices have significant limitations:

 First-in-Human Results: Advancing Drug-Resistant Epilepsy Treatment with NAO

-• 100% implantation success – Reliable therapy delivery with no device failures.
+100% implantation success: Reliable therapy delivery with no device failures.

-• 40% responder rate – ≥50% seizure reduction at three months, with one patient seizure-free at six months.
+40% responder rate: ≥50% seizure reduction at three months, with one patient seizure-free at six months.